dolvui/Chess/README.md

 > [!CAUTION]
 > A move that not follow the notation is a undefined behavior and will mostly output a non-valid move

-> [!CAUTION]
-> Thanks to jeff the bot, I saw some games finish by a SEGFAULT , still looking for  why

 if the game end by a fifty rule , the list of moves is printed.

 ## future features